-We are delighted that you are interested in learning more about the unparallel cultural heritage and history of the Muscogee Creek Indian Freedmen!
+We are delighted that you are interested in learning more about the unparalleled cultural heritage and history of the Muscogee Creek Indian Freedmen!
 Our desire is that the untold history of the African Creek Indian is presented factually through historical documents, and preserved in the pages of history.

 Freedmen.
-Check with us periodically for updates and calendar events that include conferences, genealogy workshops, and community projects.
+Check with us periodically for updates and calendar events that include conferences, genealogy workshops, museum exhibits, and other community projects.
 Don’t forget to view our Little Known History tab for information regarding the history of the Creek Indian Freedmen.